Dini-49149/Image_steganography_DL/README.md

 ![Results Image](results/stego.jpg)

-        **Cover Image**: The original cover image that was used to hide the secret image.
+- **Cover Image**: This is the original cover image that was used to hide the secret image.

-        **Secret Image**: The original secret image that was hidden in the cover image.
+- **Secret Image**: This is the original secret image that we tried to hide within the cover image.

-        **Hidden Image**: The image produced by the encoder model, which is the cover image with the secret image hidden inside.
+- **Hidden Image**: This is the result of the encoder model.
+It's the cover image with the secret image hidden inside it.

-        **Revealed Image**: The image produced by the decoder model when it tries to extract the secret image from the hidden image.
+- **Revealed Image**: This is what the decoder model produces.
+It's the secret image as revealed from the hidden image.

 ## Libraries